 It is important to ensure you are changing the oil in the gearbox of your Lobe Pump.
 If being used consistently we would recommend changing the oil after 300 operating hours, following initial commissioning/every 3000 operating hours or at least every 3 months.
 If not being used regularly, we would recommend every 2000 operating hours or at least every 3 months.

-Remember!
-Your Lobe Pump may never operate if the gearbox is not fitted with oil!
+Remember – Your Lobe Pump will not operate if the gearbox is not fitted with oil.

 To change the oil in your Pomac Lobe Pump: